pydicom/pynetdicom/docs/user/presentation.rst

     =Implicit VR Little Endian
     =JPEG Baseline (Process 1)

+However its easier to use the
+:py:meth:`build_context <pynetdicom.presentation.build_context>`
-However its more convenient to use the :py:meth:`build_context <pynetdicom.presentation.build_context>` convenience function which returns a ``PresentationContext`` instance:
+convenience function which returns a ``PresentationContext`` instance: